 Now, remove the filling from the oven and cover it with the crisp topping.
 Bake for a further 10-15 minutes, or until golden brown.
 Remove the apple crisp from the oven and let cool for 10 minutes, before serving.

 - If your squash isn’t producing much moisture, add a few extra tablespoons of water before adding the other ingredients.

 - Taste the filling before you transfer it to the baking dish, to ensure it is sweet enough.

 - Do not overbake the crumble topping.
 Once it is mostly golden brown, remove it from the oven.

-- To store: The apple crumble can be stored in the refrigerator, covered.
+- To store: Leftovers can be stored in the refrigerator, covered.
 It will keep well for up to 1 week.

-- To freeze: Place leftover crisp in a shallow container and store in the freezer for up to 6 months.
+- To freeze: Place the cooled crisp in a shallow container and store in the freezer for up to 6 months.

 - Reheating: Apple crisp should never be microwaved.
 Place the crisp in a preheated oven and heat up until warm.

 - To serve: Serve the apple crisp with a scoop of keto ice cream, some whipped cream, or a drizzle of caramel syrup for the ultimate dessert.

 More keto crumbles, cobblers, and crisp recipes to try